balancer/scaffold-balancer-v3/README.md

 ## 🏭 Create a Pool Factory

-While not mandatory, we do recommend using a factory contract for the deployment and registration of custom pools
+While not mandatory, we do recommend using a factory contract for the deployment and registration of custom pools.

 ### Learn the Basics